ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/main-setup/project-types.md

 ## Project Types

-Projects in Agile PM are specific initiatives that always belong to a Project Type.
+Projects in Agile PM are specific initiatives that always belong to a **Project Type**.
 **Project Types are required for creating Projects in Agile PM.**

 Each Project Type represents a general category of projects that share common goals, structure, or internal classification.